MyPortugalHoliday.com

 The best independent guide to Madeira

-Madeira is a varied and fascinating holiday destination offering numerous unique sights and activities.
+Madeira is a varied and fascinating holiday destination, offering a wealth of unique sights and experiences that set it apart from more conventional beach resorts.

 Related articles: Introduction to Madeira1 week in Madeira